mozilla/pkipolicy/rootstore/policy.md

     writing.
-If no such license is indicated, the fact of application is considered as permission from the CA to allow Mozilla and the public to deal with these documents, and any later versions for root certificates which are included in Mozilla's trust store, under CC-BY-ND.
+If no such license is indicated, the fact of application is considered as permission from the CA to allow Mozilla and the public to deal with these documents, and any later versions for root certificates which are included in Mozilla's trust store, under CC-BY-ND 4.0.

+## 4. Common CA Database ##

+Mozilla manages its root store using the Common CA Database (CCADB).
+CAs in the program MUST use the CCADB, and are bound by the [Common CCADB Policy v1.0](../ccadb/policy.md) and the [Mozilla CCADB Policy v1.0](../ccadb/mozilla.md), which are incorporated here by reference.

 ## 5. Certificates ##